GeoBigData/gbdx-training/README.md

 ### Sign up for GBDX and locate your account credentials
 Before we start, you'll need your GBDX username, password, and API key.

 1. Sign up for GBDX - if you're new to GBDX, you'll need to create an account.
-If you receive an email invitation to GBDX from your company, follow the instructions to create your user account.
+If you received an email invitation to GBDX from your company, follow the instructions to create your user account.
 Otherwise, start here-

 2. Go to the [GBDX home page](https://gbdx.geobigdata.io/login).